graceander/graceander/README.md

-<h2 align="center">Heyo 👋!
+<h2 align="center">Hey 👋!
 I'm Grace Anderson and I'm a Software/DevOps Engineer from WA.

   Currently pursuing a degree in CS & Mathematics @ WSU :P</h2>